Eric O'Grady: Fictional character biography

 After Scourge finds Gungnir, he attempts to take it to the Iron Patriot, but is stopped by Paladin finally having enough of serving a madman.
 Grizzly attacks Paladin to kill him for treason but O'Grady shrinks down and enters Grizzly's ear canal, incapacitating Grizzly and saving Paladin's life.
 As the Mighty Avengers defeat what remains of the Thunderbolts, O'Grady finds Gungnir and gives it to Paladin, who hides it from the Iron Patriot.
 After the battle, O'Grady decides to re-evaluate the choices he has made and to do something good with his life.

-Eric O'Grady is later seen to be a member of the Secret Avengers, using the real Pym's classic Ant-Man gear.
-He was invited by Steve Rogers, believing that O'Grady can be a better person.
+Eric O'Grady is later seen as a member of the Secret Avengers, using the real Pym's classic Ant-Man gear.
+He was invited by Steve Rogers, who believed that he had potential to be a better person.
 O'Grady is positioned as the rookie of the group and is teamed up with War Machine, who believes O'Grady is not worthy of the Ant-Man name.

-In the arc of the opening four issues, O'Grady inadvertently stumbled upon a group of Shadow Council agents planning to blow up his teammates with a bomb, but was able to defeat them by detonating it early.